gniziemazity/LEO/README.md

 3. **Auto-Typing Mode**:
    - Press any **lowercase letter key (a–z)** to advance the typing.
    - Other keys will behave normally.
+   - Use `Ctrl + Click` to jump to different parts in the plan.
    - Use `Ctrl + P` to toggle pause.

 4. **Create Lesson Plans**: